joostschouppe/OSMand-Routing/Kasseien/SurfacesSetts.md

 And then there is the even more attrocious `surface=cobblestone:flattened`; still in use for around 4k ways.
 The wiki says on this that _this is neither a correct name, like sett (cobblestone is by definition not shaped into any form), nor a colloquially used name, like cobblestone._ In other words, a tag that should not be used anymore and be translated to `sett`.

-At last a word on `paving_stones`: the consensus here is that these are modern, mechanically shaped to neatly fit.
-The can be cast from concrete, they can be natural stones that are cut in a specific shape, ...
-The distinction with sett can be small.
-I'd also consider brick roads as paving stones, but I'd tag those as `surface=brick`.
-Anyway, I'm digressing from the main point: sett.

 ## Cobblestone

 As already discussed: cobblestone is somewhat chaotic in natura, as can be seen in this image (again, from Wikipedia).